Advanced Medium Combat Aircraft: Production partner selection

-The EOI marks the qualification stage.
-The deadline was extended twice, to 31 August and then 30 September.
-As of 1 October, the bids would be evaluated by a committee headed by former BrahMos Aerospace chief and DRDO missile scientist A. Sivathanu Pillai.
+The EOI marked the qualification stage.
+The deadline was extended twice, first to 31 August and then 30 September.
+As of 1 October, the bids would be evaluated by a committee headed by the former BrahMos Aerospace chief and DRDO missile scientist A. Sivathanu Pillai.
 This committee includes senior DRDO officials as members.
 Their report, based on technical and commercial evaluation of the bids, will be sent to another panel chaired by the Defence Secretary for further evaluation.
-After the process, the Ministry of Defence will issue the request for quotation to the qualifying entities within a month.
+Thereafter, the Ministry of Defence will issue the request for quotation to the qualifying entities within a month.
 The response of the firms to this will be evaluated before negotiating a contract with a firm for the final contract of five prototypes and a structural test specimen of the AMCA.
 The first flight of AMCA prototype is expected by 2029.

-As of 30 October, the shortlisting is expected within December.
-Meanwhile, the Request for Proposal (RFP) is likely to be issued in January–March 2026 the awarding of contract is anticipated in January–March 2027.
+By 30 October, the shortlisting was expected within December.
+Meanwhile, the Request for Proposal (RFP) would be issued in January–March 2026 with the awarding of contract anticipated in January–March 2027.
 Additionally, prototype delivery and first flight is expected in 2027–28 and 2029–30, respectively.